Gold-Nano Blog / Gold Nanoparticle Cancer Research News #5

 Hello,

-Gold Nanoparticle Cancer Research is one of the most promising cancer treatments that are in the research pipeline.
+Gold Nanoparticle Cancer Research is one of the most promising cancer treatments in the pipeline.

 Gold Nanoparticle Cancer Research has repeatedly shown, in study after study, that it should be one of the 21st century's better ways of treating cancer.

-In this fifth report, you'll find summaries on all of the latest Gold Nanoparticle Cancer Research that was released over the last few weeks.
+In this fifth report, you'll find summaries of all of the latest Gold Nanoparticle Cancer Research that was released over the last few weeks.

-After 12 hours of incubation, the researchers found that the gold nanoparticles made the outer membranes of the cancerous cells rough and easy to penetrate, while not harming the healthy cells.
+After 12 hours of incubation, researchers observed that gold nanoparticles roughened the outer membranes of cancerous cells, making them easier to penetrate, while leaving healthy cells unharmed.

-After the outer membranes of the cancer cells had been altered by gold nanoparticles, researchers administered more gold nanoparticles to the breast tissue.
+Once the cancer cells' outer membranes were altered by the gold nanoparticles, the researchers proceeded to administer additional gold nanoparticles directly to the breast tissue.

 ""...because the application of chemotherapy causes havoc in organs in a non-specific manner and in that sense the inquiry lays the basis of the creation of substances that attack the tumor cells individually." - Jimenez Salazar, Professor of the Department of Biology of Reproduction |

-The next study comes out of Georgia Tech, where recently a lot of news has been released about their work with Gold Nanoparticles.
+The next study originates from Georgia Tech, where recent news has been released about their work with Gold Nanoparticles.

-In addition, the 'hairs' on these gold nanoparticles are actually light-sensitive polymers that can be assembled and disassembled by using different wavelengths of light.
+In addition, the "hairs" on these gold nanoparticles are light-sensitive polymers that can be assembled and disassembled by using different wavelengths of light.

 Plus, the light heated the gold nanoparticles, causing them to release the drug into the cancer cells, killing them.

-This next Gold Nanoparticle study comes to us from the University of Texas in Dallas.
+This next study comes to us from the University of Texas in Dallas.

 A research team, led by Dr. Jie Zheng, associate professor of chemistry in the School of Natural Sciences and Mathematics, studied how the kidneys filtered gold nanoparticles to help them create better therapies to fight kidney diseases.

-In this study, researchers synthesized gold nanoparticles and covered or 'decorated' them with two chemotherapy drugs, Bleomycin (BLM) and Doxorubicin (DOX).
+Synthesized gold nanoparticles were covered or "decorated" with these two chemotherapy drugs, Bleomycin (BLM) and Doxorubicin (DOX).

-These two drugs are known for being effective, but they are also known for having severe side effects.
+These two drugs are known for being effective, but they are also known for having severe side effects; however, when researchers reduced the dosage of the drugs and attached them to gold nanoparticles, which also removed many of their side-effects.

 The stated goal of the study was to "synthesis of AuNPs decorated with two chemotherapy agents and study of their efficiency to carry anti-cancer drug to the tumor site and sustainably cure diseases."